GLBRC/sppIDer/sppIDerManual.md

 ~22 minutes to run with 4 cores and 8GB.

 ## mitoSppIDer scripts
-All files to make the combination reference fasta and gff can be found in [exampleMito](examples/exampleMito.tar.gz).
+Information about all files to make the combination reference fasta and gff can be found can be found in [example_information.md](examples/example\_information.md).

 ### combineGFF.py
 ```